 Leveled Book (Lesson 1)

 A leveled book is provided at the High School level.
 Unique Learning System has designated books according to levels.
 The first lesson includes three levels of books on the same topic.
 Leveled books will contain a predictable format.
 In these books, direct picture support is provided to build content meaning.
-Students who have very limited reading abilities will be able to engage in these books.
+Unique learners will be able to engage in these books.
 There may be some students who should be engaging in direct reading instruction at the high school level.
-Teachers may want to extend the learning from the leveled book into word recognition and word decoding skills as applicable.
+Service providers may want to extend the learning from the leveled book into word recognition and word decoding skills as applicable.

 The guidelines for these levels are outlined in the Leveled Books document which can be found in the Teacher Reference Materials > Instructional Guides > Leveled Books.

-Benchmark tools are also available in the GPS to assist teachers in selecting the appropriate reading level for students.
+Benchmark tools are also available in the GPS to assist service providers in selecting the appropriate reading level for students.

 Additional leveled books from various authors and publishers are listed in the Supplemental Reading Lists document in the Monthly Tools section of the Monthly Lessons.